 While Ivy League schools do not offer merit-based or athletic scholarships, there are generally a wide variety of need-based scholarships awarded to students depending on their household income.

 A student’s household income is equal to the combined gross income of all people occupying the household unit who are 15 years of age or older.
-Among Brown’s class of 2022, for example, 98% of students with household incomes below $60,000 received an average of $71,659 in financial assistance —nearly full rides, including room and board.
-For families making between $100,000 and $125,000, 97% of students receive need-based aid for an average annual package of $52,374.
+Among Brown’s class of 2025, for example, 99% of students with household incomes below $60,000 received an average of $80,013 in annual financial assistance — nearly full rides, including room and board.
+For families making between $100,000 and $125,000, 98% of students received an average of $56,538 in annual need-based aid.

-Students should exhaust all federal student aid options before considering private student loans.
+Students will generally want to exhaust all ffederal student aid options (which include grants, scholarships, work-study, and federal student loans) before considering private student loans.
 But if there is still a gap between federal student aid and the remaining cost of attendance, a private loan may be an option for some students.

 GPA Requirements for Ivy League Schools